Dynamics and Rigidity through the Lens of Circles: Circle counting and Kleinian groups

 The spherical measure $m_o$ has full support on $\hc$.
 To study a Kleinian group $\Gamma$, however, one needs measures supported on its limit set $\Lambda$.
 Patterson and Sullivan introduced such measures, which capture the asymptotic distribution of $\Gamma$-orbits.
 For geometrically finite groups, their construction yields a unique conformal measure of the correct dimension.
 A measure $\nu$ on $\hc$ is called a $\Ga$-conformal measure of dimension $s$ if it satisfies \be \frac{d\ga_*\nu}{d\nu} (\xi) =e^{s \beta_{\xi}(o,\ga o)} \quad\text{ for all $\ga\in \Ga$.}\ee

 \begin{theorem}[\cite{Patterson1976limit}, \cite{Sullivan1979density}] For any geometrically finite group $\Ga<\PSL_2(\c)$, there exists a unique $\Ga$-conformal probability measure $\nu_o$ on $\hc$ of dimension $\delta$.
 Moreover, $\nu_o$ is supported on $\La$. \end{theorem} This measure is called the Patterson–Sullivan measure, or the geometric measure associated to $\Gamma$.
-The measure $\omega_\Ga$ in Theorem \ref{os2} is given explicitly as When $\Ga$ is convex cocompact or in the case of the Apollonian group, $\nu_o$ and $\omega_\Ga$ coincide (up to scaling) with the $\delta$-dimensional Hausdorff measures with respect to the spherical metric and the Euclidean metric on $\c$, respectively.
+The measure $\omega_\Ga$ in Theorem \ref{os2} is given explicitly as When $\Ga$ is convex cocompact or the symmetry group of an Apollonian circle packing, the measures $\nu_o$ and $\omega_\Ga$ coincide (up to scaling) with the $\delta$-dimensional Hausdorff measures with respect to the spherical metric and the Euclidean metric on $\c$, respectively.

 Explaining the constant $c_{\cal P}$ requires two key ingredients: the Bowen-Margulis-Sullivan (BMS) measure on the unit tangent bundle $\T^1(\cM)$, and the skinning measure on a properly immersed geodesic plane in $\cM$.